 SALMON Health and Retirement offers a range of services designed to meet the needs of people living with Alzheimer’s disease or dementia and provide support for the entire family at every stage.

-To learn more about our Tapestry Program for memory care available at SALMON Adult Day Health Centers, Whitney Place Assisted Living Residences, and Beaumont Rehabilitation and Skilled Nursing Centers call us at 800-446-8060.
+To learn more about our Tapestry Program for memory care available at Whitney Place Assisted Living Residences and Beaumont Rehabilitation and Skilled Nursing Centers or contact us here.